NGAIO SCHOOL ENROLMENT PROCESS

 There are lots of different ways you can begin the enrolment process with Ngaio School.
 The outline below is for the most common, and most complete process.
 Each stage is described in detail following the list.

 It helps everyone to get early notice of the enrolment.
-Then the school can be well prepared for your child's start here, and your child and whole family has had a chance to learn a bit about school beforehand.
+The school can then be well prepared for your child's start here, and your child and whole family will have had a chance to learn a bit about school beforehand.

 If you have moved to the area and have a child already of school age, please contact us today to talk about your needs:

 (04) 939 6455

 Check the Enrolment Zone page for the limits of our zone.
 Due to roll pressure, Ngaio School is unfortunately unable to accept any children from homes outside that set area.

 The standard enrolment process - for children who are turning five